List of Acclaim Entertainment subsidiaries: Acclaim Studios Salt Lake City

-Acclaim Studios Salt Lake City was based in Salt Lake City, Utah.
-The company was founded as Sculptured Software by George Metos, Bryan Brandenburg, Peter Adams, Mike Macris and Bob Burgener, and incorporated on July 12, 1985.
-Significant games developed by Sculptured Software include the Super Star Wars series, Doom (SNES), Mortal Kombat (SNES), Mortal Kombat II (SNES), and Mortal Kombat 3 (DOS, SNES, Genesis/Mega Drive).
+Acclaim Studios Salt Lake City, based in Salt Lake City, Utah, was founded as Sculptured Software by George Metos, Bryan Brandenburg, Peter Adams, Mike Macris and Bob Burgener, and incorporated on July 12, 1985.
+Games developed by Sculptured Software include the Super Star Wars series; Super NES ports of Doom, Mortal Kombat, Mortal Kombat II, and Mortal Kombat 3; and the Genesis and MS-DOS versions of Mortal Kombat 3.

 Acclaim agreed to acquire Sculptured Software on October 9, 1995, and closed the deal the following day.
 The deal included a transaction of 1,013 shares of common stock, valued at $30 million.
 By February 1996, Sculptured Software employed 140 employees, and all founders but Metos had left the company.
 Metos left the company the following year to found Kodiak Interactive Software Studios.
 By December 1997, Sculptured Software was renamed Iguana West.
 The renaming reflected a major change in the management which involved the former Sculptured Software being overseen by the president of Iguana Entertainment.
 With the consolidation of Acclaim Studios' branding in May 1999, Iguana West was renamed Acclaim Studios Salt Lake City.
 Acclaim Studios Salt Lake City was dissolved as a cost-cutting exercise in December 2002.
 Through the closure, 70 employees were laid off and an unannounced title was canceled, while the remaining staff and the development of a third installment in the Legends of Wrestling series were shifted to Acclaim Studios Austin.